mirojantti/nhmgrid/README.md

 <img src="man/figures/README-probs-1.png" style="display: block; margin: auto;" />

-For more examples, see the package vignette.
+For more examples, see the package documentation.